Twins vs. Dodgers Player Props Betting Odds

 Buxton Stats

-- Buxton has seven doubles, a triple, eight home runs, 21 walks and 19 RBI (30 total hits).
-He's also stolen two bases.
+- Buxton has eight doubles, a triple, eight home runs, 21 walks and 20 RBI (32 total hits).
+He has swiped two bases.

 Buxton Recent Games